Cullen College of Engineering

 The Cullen College of Engineering, one of twelve academic colleges at the University of Houston, was established in 1941 and is accredited by the Engineering Accreditation Commission of ABET.
-More than 5,000 students are enrolled in engineering courses—3,759 undergraduates, 1,312 master's and doctoral students.
-The Cullen College offers degree programs in biomedical, chemical, civil, computer, electrical, environmental, industrial, mechanical, subsea and petroleum engineering, with specialty programs in materials, and computer and systems engineering.
+Nearly 10,000 students are enrolled in engineering courses—7,869 undergraduates, 2,121 master's and doctoral students.

+The Cullen College of Engineering offers over 22 undergraduate degree programs and 28 graduate degree programs in leading fields, including chemical engineering, mechanical and aerospace engineering, cybersecurity and more.

 The college's master's program in subsea engineering is the first of its kind in the United States.
 Its chemical and mechanical engineering programs have ranked among the top programs nationally.

-Fourteen faculty members belong to the National Academy of Engineering.
+Of 207 total tenure and tenure-track faculty members, fifteen belong to the National Academy of Engineering.

 Academics

 The UH Cullen College of Engineering offers undergraduate and graduate programs through seven academic departments and two major programs: